OCamlPro/liquidity/docs/sphinx/src/reference/liquidity.rst

 pair where the first component is a list of opertations and the second is the type of the storage argument.

+.. topic:: Only with Love
+   :class: love

+   Views are effect-less functions that return values (usually by reading the storage) and that are accessible outside the contract.
+Each view takes a parameter and a storage, and returns a value.
+We recommend writing the parameter and return types for documentation.

-``<... local declarations ...>`` is an optional set of optional type, function and extended primitives declarations.
+``<... local declarations ...>`` is an optional set of type, function and extended primitives declarations.
 Type declarations can be used to define records and variants (sum-types), described later in this documentation.

 An optional initial storage or storage initializer can be given with ``let%init storage``.
 When deploying a Liquidity contract, if the storage is not constant it is evaluated in the head context.

+Note that types, values, entry points and values definitions can be written in any order as long as they are defined before their use (forward references are forbidden).

 Basic Types and Values
 ----------------------